Functional-Safety Framing#

 The common thread across all of them: you do not trust a single probabilistic component to keep a system safe.
 You build a topology — a structural arrangement of channels, monitors, and diagnostics — such that the safety function survives any single fault, including a fault in your most expensive component.

 ANNIE applies this body of knowledge to the problem of autonomous AI agent execution.
 The language model is treated as the unreliable, high-capability channel.
 The deterministic safety kernel is the independent monitor.
-The architecture is engineered against the same patterns that keep elevators from dropping people and emergency stops from latching open.
+The architectural patterns are the same ones that keep elevators from dropping people, autonomous emergency braking from latching on, and modern flight-control computers from acting on a corrupted sensor reading.

 A note on claims#